ZoltanSzarvas0209/mp2_hulkanasium/README.md

 1. HTML validation: W3C validator was used to do this.
     There was a number of issues highlghted initially.
 Errors were caused by placeholders placed on select elements and unallowed target atrbute used in anchor tags.
     I had couple of warnings relating to script elements having type attribute.
 I cleared all the forementined and the validation passed with no warnings.

+    404 page validation was added after deployment as it was not added to the project until later stages.
+There is a warning message regarding no header element being used, however I decided there was no need to change this as the purpose of the page is very limited and its message is clear as is.

 -   <details> <summary> Initial validation errors </summary>
     <img src="assets/readme-images/htmlvalerror.png">